 Harlan’s Hawk juvenile

 I haven’t had many opportunities to photograph the Harlan’s subspecies of the Red-tailed Hawk (Buteo jamaicensis harlani) so I was thrilled yesterday when I spotted a juvenile dark morph Harlan’s Hawk feeding on a dead American Coot on the bank of a creek at Farmington Bay WMA.
-There were coot feathers all over the snow and the juvenile Harlan’s didn’t seem bothered by our presence as it kept feeding on its prey.
+There were coot feathers all over the snow and the juvenile Harlan’s didn’t seem bothered by my presence in a mobile blind as it kept feeding on its prey.

 A pile of feathers and a Harlan’s Hawk

 This was a real treat for me to see this bird up close, observe its behavior, and to be able to photograph it.
-Harlan’s are a dark subspecies of Red-tailed Hawk and typically I see far fewer of them than western Red-tailed Hawks.
+Harlan’s are an Arctic subspecies of Red-tailed Hawk and typically I see far fewer of them than western Red-tailed Hawks.

 Harlan’s lifting off with prey